imrenagicom/demo-app/README.md

     ```

     You should see that HTTP server starts at port 8800 and gRPC server starts at port 9900.

+1. Seed the database by running the following command from this project directory

+    ```bash
+    make course/seed
+    ```

+    If necessary, you may update the data after it is seeded to database.
+Or you can truncate the database and re-seed it if necessary.

 1. Check out list of available APIs from the swagger docs.
 Go to `http://localhost:8800/swagger`.
 You can try out the API from there as well if you want.